Working With the Spousal Maintenance Guidelines in Arizona

-She then asked those judges to share what they would award in spousal maintenance based upon those fictitious facts.
-What she discovered was that the responses from these Arizona divorce judges ranged from no award of spousal maintenance to a lifetime award of spousal maintenance and everything in between.
+She then asked those judges to share what they would give in spousal maintenance awards based upon those fictitious facts.

 Factors to Receive Spousal Maintenance in Arizona

 Spousal maintenance cases are complex.
 There are four factors a court must consider to determine if it should award spousal maintenance.

 Specifically, the court must consider the following factors when deciding if a spouse is entitled to alimony:

 - Lacks sufficient property, including property apportioned to the spouse, to provide for that spouse’s reasonable needs.

 - Is unable to be self-sufficient through appropriate employment or is the custodian of a child whose age or condition is such that the custodian should not be required to seek employment outside the home or lacks earning ability in the labor market adequate to be self-sufficient.